theimowski/master-thesis/docs/section-paradigms.md

 It is evident that the implementation in listing {{csparadigmimperative}} consists of a step-by-step instructions.
 Code contains assignment statements (lines 1, 2, 3, 5, 13), jump instructions (line 6, 8) and explicit arithmetic operations (line 11).
 It focuses on the detailed algorithm flow, hence the engineer specifies **how** to achieve the goal.
-In contract, listing {{csparadigmfunctional}} demonstrates the very same program with a different approach, where without providing a detailed recipe, but rather using built-in language constructs, the engineer declares **what** is the goal.
+In contrast, listing {{csparadigmfunctional}} demonstrates the very same program with a different approach, where without providing a detailed recipe, but rather using built-in language constructs, the engineer declares **what** is the goal.

 Another interesting thing to note in listing {{csparadigmimperative}} is separation of concerns (emphasized in the referenced tweet {{{imperativevsfunctional}}}).
 A few concerns are targeted: